M-J-Robbins/good-email-code/email-code/link-button.md

 ## Height and width
 This code uses padding to create the size of the design rather than height and width.
 This is to give a more consistent rendering across email clients.
-Where as most email clients will support height and width Outlook will not.
+Where as most email clients will support height and width MSO Outlook will not.

 ### Height
-To add height just add a `height` to the `<a>` styles and for Outlook, add `line-height` or the same value to one of the `<i>` elements.
+To add height just add a `height` to the `<a>` styles and for Outlook, add `line-height` of the same value to one of the `<i>` elements.

 ### Width
 To add width just add a `width` to the `<a>` styles and for Outlook we can't do anything so you have to reply on the `letter-spacing` tick.
 For example if you want to do `width:100%;` you'd need to estimate a `px` value of what that might be for Outlook.
+Be carful not to over estimate the values for Outlook as you want to avoid [text wrapping](#text-wrapping).

 ## Background image
 Add `background-image` to the `<a>` styles.
-For Outlook set a `background-color` as a fallback or use [VML button](https://buttons.cm).
+For Outlook set a `background-color` as a fallback or use a [VML button](https://buttons.cm).

 ## Border radius
 Add `border-radius` to the `<a>` styles.
-For Outlook the corners will be square or use [VML button](https://buttons.cm).
+For Outlook the corners will be square or use a [VML button](https://buttons.cm).

 ## Text wrapping